 Given that glycerol increases the vascular movement of water it can actually be used to get a more pronounced “pump” when strength training.

 The jury is still out on whether a good pump leads to actual increases in strength and muscle mass but for many gym-goers, the satisfying feeling of a good pump is all they are after.

 What makes glycerol an intriguing pump booster is that it takes a different route to most effective pump-inducing ingredients.

 Most pump boosters increase nitric oxide production which helps increase vasodilation.

-Glycerol on the other hand, increases vascularity through drawing additional water into the muscles.
+Glycerol, on the other hand, increases vascularity by drawing additional water into the muscles.
 This means that it can work alongside and in combination with more typical pump boosters.

 How To Use Glycerol

 There are several ways that glycerol supplementation can be incorporated into an athlete’s hydration plan.

 The most common is pre-event hyperhydration as previously discussed.

 However, you can also use glycerol during and after exercise to assist with maintaining adequate hydration levels and re-hydrating quickly post-event.